 - Transcript of records

-- One-page summary of the content of your master’s thesis.
+- One-page summary of the content of your master’s thesis (if applicable).

 - Whether the tandem is a suitable match

-- Plausibility and comprehensibility of the proposed project and timetable
+- Plausibility and comprehensibility of the proposed project and schedule

-The Vice-Rector for Research and Young Academics appoints a selection committee which decides which projects will receive funding.
-Although committee members are chosen from a wide range of disciplines, it is not possible to represent all subjects.
+The responsible vice-rector heads a selection committee which decides which projects will receive funding.
+Although committee members are chosen from a wide range of disciplines, not all subjects are represented, which is why the committee does not conduct a detailed evaluation of the content of the research projects.

 The selection committee will include:

-- At least three representatives from the Research Commission
+- At least three professors from the Research Commission

 - One representative from the Department of Research Services